unitbvcv/image_processing_platform/README.md

 ### Adding image processing algorithms
 Adding algorithms will be done in the folder ImageProcessingAlgorithms.

-The tool will automatically import all files that do not start with '_'.
+The tool will automatically import all files that do not start with `_` (underscore).
 At the moment, the tool does not distinguish between files and packages, so packages will be included as well.
 If you want to include files from packages, do so in a `__init__.py` file in your package.